Datarista/Documentation/_entries/1520_processbuilder.md

 >Click **Save**
 Review your entries, and click **Activate**

-Repeat the Process Builder instructions to create processes for Accounts, Contacts, and Leads
+>Repeat the Process Builder instructions to create processes for Accounts, Contacts, and Leads
+{:.warning}